 Tolerability of some NSAID medications

 Some NSAIDs such as celecoxib and meloxicam predominantly inhibit the cyclo-oxygenase 2 (COX2) enzyme rather than COX1, and therefore can be taken safely by many (but not all) patients who have aspirin and NSAID sensitivity.
 If you need to take one of these medications for arthritis, it would be best to consult a clinical immunology/allergy specialist.

 Dietary salicylates in aspirin-sensitive patients

-Occasionally people who are allergic to aspirin and have asthma, nasal polyps and sinusitis/rhinitis will suffer symptoms if they eat foods that have high levels of natural salicylates in some food.
-This affects the occasional person rather than the majority, so low salicylate diets are not considered a routine part of management.
+Some people who have urticaria or asthma and nasal polyps suffer symptoms if they eat foods that have high levels of natural salicylates.
+Low salicylate diet trials may occasionally be recommended but are not considered a routine part of management.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand